| To some, it may only be a

 no contingency for reconciliation and nothing left but a blanket

+of remorse and regret.
 No big deal to you and me,

 though.
 We've never really known a true Paradise.
+And while the precise formula

 for a perfect one would probably vary quite largely from person